leeprevost/pres_elect_US/README.md

 I do see some oddities at county levels particuarly in Georgia in 2020 in larger/suburban counties with large shifts to the left and in Texas in small/rural counties with large shifts to right.

-But, I also can't get to the 80M+ votes Zero Hedge chart shows for Democrats in 2020.
-Am I missing something?

 ![vote_distro](/us_pop_vote.jpg)